Internet Matters

 Why could social networking be a concern?

 Your child may actively search for content that is considered radical, or they could be persuaded to do so by others.
-Social media sites, like Facebook, Ask FM, and Twitter, can be used by extremists looking to identify, target, and contact young people.
+Social media sites, like Facebook and X, can be used by extremists looking to identify, target, and contact young people.
 It’s easy to pretend to be someone else on the internet, so children can sometimes end up having conversations with people whose real identities they may not know, and who may encourage them to embrace extreme views and beliefs.

-Often children will be asked to continue discussions, not via mainstream social media, but via platforms, such as Omegle.
+Often children will be asked to continue discussions, not via social media, but via external platforms such as WhatsApp or Discord.
 Moving the conversation to less mainstream platforms can give users a greater degree of anonymity and can be less easy to monitor.

 People who encourage young people to do this are not always strangers.
 In many situations, they may already have met them, through their family or social activities, and then use the internet to build rapport with them.
 Sometimes children don’t realise that their beliefs have been shaped by others, and think that the person is their friend, mentor, boyfriend, or girlfriend and has their best interests at heart.